 - Revise Policy 4-D-1 and revise or repeal Policy 5-C-7 regarding "repetitive loss" properties under the National Flood Insurance Program (see pages 11, 14, and 70). - Clarify Policy 4-E-1 to maintain the original intention of pre-disaster buildback.
 This amendment could either refer more explicitly to its intention to provide the same rights as for post-disaster buildback, or it could simply state that the physical size or interior square footage of a building may not be increased during the pre-disaster buildback process.
 It would also clarify that large condominium buildings cannot be substituted for existing hotels and motels in the guise of buildback; they could still replace older hotels or motels, but the new structures would have to meet today's more restrictive density cap.
-At the same time, the town could consider additional incentives for pre-disaster buildback beyond those already in the comprehensive plan (see page 14). - Clarify Policy 4-C-6 so that it unquestionably applies to all guest units, not just to motel rooms (see page 18). - Amend the Future Land Use Element to establish as town policy the desirability of retaining a wide variety of short-term lodging establishments that support the town's economy and walkability, and to specifically allow condominium ownership of lodging establishments provided they will be operated as hotels or motels (see page 18). - Amend Policy 7-B-3 to make its second clause permissive rather than mandatory and to reference the potential for other reasons that might cause the town to negotiate turnover of maintenance responsibility for Estero Boulevard. - Delete Policy 7-H-3 regarding left-turns on Estero Boulevard as northbound traffic passes Times Square (see page 23) - Modify Policy 7-J-2 to set a new date for modifying the land development code to require a useful traffic impact analysis for new developments (see page 56). - Revise Objective 9-F to set a realistic timetable for the completion of a stormwater master plan (see page 60). - Revise Policy 8-C-6 to delete references to the Public Service Commission and Florida Cities Water Company; update the text of the Utilities Element to reflect the town's acquisition of the potable water distribution system from Florida Cities (see page 61). - Update the Capital Improvements Element to comply with new statutory requirements, including the annual update to the five-year schedule of capital improvements (see page 64).
+At the same time, the town could consider additional incentives for pre-disaster buildback beyond those already in the comprehensive plan (see page 14). - Clarify Policy 4-C-6 so that it unquestionably applies to all guest units, not just to motel rooms (see page 18). - Amend the Future Land Use Element to establish as town policy the desirability of retaining a wide variety of short-term lodging establishments that support the town's economy and walkability, and to specifically allow condominium ownership of lodging establishments provided they will be operated as hotels or motels (see page 18). - Delete Policy 7-H-3 regarding left-turns on Estero Boulevard as northbound traffic passes Times Square (see page 23) - Modify Policy 7-J-2 to set a new date for modifying the land development code to require a useful traffic impact analysis for proposed new developments (see page 56). - Revise Objective 9-F to set a realistic timetable for the completion of a stormwater master plan (see page 60). - Revise Policy 8-C-6 to delete references to the Public Service Commission and Florida Cities Water Company; update the text of the Utilities Element to reflect the town's acquisition of the potable water distribution system from Florida Cities (see page 61). - Update the Capital Improvements Element to comply with new statutory requirements, including the annual update to the five-year schedule of capital improvements (see page 64).

-These amendments will be considered during a single plan amendment cycle during the eighteenmonth period allowed for this purpose.
+These amendments will be considered during a single plan amendment cycle during the eighteen-month period allowed for this purpose.21

-&lt;sup>21 F.S.
+21 F.S.
 163.3191(10)